anannyamathur/COL764-Information-Retrieval-And-Web-Search/PROJECT-PODCAST SEARCH/README.md

 ## PRELIMINARY RESULTS:
 ```
 To make the code more efficient in terms of time and memory, the project considered the top m playlists most recently edited.
 The parameter m has to be tuned accordingly.
 Setting m=2000 did fairly well.
 Parameter s was set at 50 (as proposed in the paper[1]).
 It is observed that the quality of results degrades if too many neighbours are included.
-The authors concluded that considering 1000 nearest neighbours(=Parameter K) produced the best results, the project considered 50 neighbours to take into account the memory issues and to speed up the recommendation process.
+The authors concluded that considering 1000 nearest neighbours(=Parameter K) produced the best results.
+The project considered 50 neighbours to take into account memory issues and speed up the recommendation process.
 Furthermore, a corpus of pre-computed 500 most popular tracks was maintained (popularity was based on the number of playlists a track appeared in).
 This was done to address those challenge sets which had less than 500 tracks to recommend.
 ```

 ## CODE DETAILS
-Obtain the dataset and the chalenge set from https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge
+Obtain the dataset and the challenge set from https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge

 ## RUNNING THE CODE